christopher5106/christopher5106.github.io/_posts/2016-07-14-element-research-torch-rnn-tutorial.markdown

 # Prebuilt RNN and Sequencers

-There exists a bunch of RNN :
+There exists a bunch of prebuilt RNN :

 - `nn.LSTM` and `nn.FastLSTM` (a faster version)
 - `nn.GRU`

 as well as sequencers :

 - `nn.seqLSTM` (a faster version than `nn.Sequencer(nn.FastLSTM(inputsize, outputsize))`)
 - `nn.seqGRU`
 - `nn.BiSequencer` to transform a RNN into a bidirectionnal RNN